Greece Moments Greece Moments

 An enchanted place on Samos

-💡 More Information about the hike and to the cave church of Panagia Makrini you can get in our travel blogger tip, published in the Boulevard Airport Magazine of Hanover Airport: Samos – Wind, Waves & Sea
+💡 For more information about the hike and the cave church of Panagia Makrini, check out our travel blogger tip published in the Boulevard Airport Magazine of Hanover Airport: Samos – Wind, Waves & Sea

-If you’re working with a active tour group If you want to explore the island of Samos and its beautiful mountains on foot or by mountain bike, then you can find more information in our article: Active holidays in Samos
+If you want to explore the island of Samos and its beautiful mountains on foot or by mountain bike with an active tour group, you can find more information in our article: Active holidays in Samos

 Beautiful souvenirs from the island of Samos

-On the way back from Kallithea to Pythagorio, it is worth taking a break behind Marathokampos Detour over the mountains through the villages of Koumeika, Pyrgos and Koumaradei.
+On the way back from Kallithea to Pythagorio, it is worth making a detour over the mountains through the villages of Koumeika, Pyrgos and Koumaradei.
 In the latter, you can buy beautiful pottery and pretty souvenirs from the island.

 koumaradei samos souvenirs